Stuffy or runny nose - children

 If your child has allergies:

 Nasal sprays are not recommended for children under age 2.
-Don't use over-the-counter nasal sprays more often than 3 days on and 3 days off, unless told to by your doctor.
+Don't use over-the-counter nasal sprays more often than 3 days on and 3 days off, unless told to by your provider.

 You can buy cough and cold medicines without a prescription.
 They do not seem to be effective in children.

-Your child's health care provider may perform a physical exam that focuses on the ears, nose, throat, and airways.
+Your child's provider may perform a physical exam that focuses on the ears, nose, throat, and airways.

 Tests that may be done include: